 2 to 5 years old – preschool years

 When he turned 2, we got him off the diapers and tried to send him to a preschool.
-He was so attached to me at that point and the first preschool was a no go.
-He cried until he fell asleep during that first week.
+He was so attached to me at that point and the first preschool didn’t work.
+He cried the whole time he was at school for a week.
 The preschool kicked him out because they couldn’t handle it.
 RB40Jr was only about 2 and a half when we tried that preschool.

 It all turned out okay, though.
 We found another preschool nearby a few months later.
 He had a rough first day, but he adjusted.
 This preschool was at a community center and the cost was very reasonable.
 We stayed here mostly until RB40Jr was old enough to go to kindergarten.